Digital Classrooms: New Paths In Education

 There are naysayers, to be sure, prophesying doom and gloom as a result of the surge of enthusiasm for online learning.
 But, the ratio of people being supportive of this change tends to be also on a rise.
 This is because anyone with an internet connection these days can learn anything online, sitting in any corner of the world.
 Also, people can attend live classes and video lessons with high-speed internet (perhaps, opted from reputed internet providers houston or elsewhere) as MOOC platforms seem to be striving to make learning accessible for everyone by digitalizing most of the learning resources.

 However, according to American Interest contributor Nathan Harden, MOOCs, spell “the end of the university as we know it.
 In fifty years, if not much sooner, half of the roughly 4,500 colleges and universities now operating in the United States will have ceased to exist.
 The technology driving this change is already at work, and nothing can stop it.
+With the easy access to the internet, many people prefer visiting video platforms such as YouTube to learn new things.
+Nowadays, one can find apps to learn different things.
+For instance, someone interested in learning a language like English can search for “best apps to learn english” on the internet, install an appropriate one from the results, and start learning.
 The future looks like this: Access to college-level education will be free for everyone; the residential college campus will become largely obsolete; tens of thousands of professors will lose their jobs; the bachelor’s degree will become increasingly irrelevant; and ten years from now Harvard will enroll ten million students.”

 An amusing rejoinder to Harden appears in a Daily Riff article (“Here a MOOC, There a MOOC, Everywhere a MOOC, MOOC…”) where writer C.J.
 Westerberg considers “16 Possible Effects of MOOCs: The Good, the Bad, and the Ugly.”
 Whatever the outcome, MOOCs appear to be here to stay, causing what a recent New York Times article described as “a snowballing revolution in education.”